proglang/javatx/r2response.md

 # Overview

-Thank you for your response and valuable comments to our paper.
+Thank you for your thoughtful reviews and the valuable comments on our paper.

-We considered each of your proposals and will make small adjustments to our paper accordingly.
-(See 'Change list' below)
+The main issues raised are clarifications of some technical issues and a question on the motivation of this work.
+We believe they are addressed with the proposed changes.
+See the responses below for more detailed discussion.

 # Change list